azcn2503/sass-variable-loader/README.md

-# Sass variable loader for webpack
+# Sass variable loader for webpack, using the Dart Sass compiler

 > Parses your Sass variables and returns an object containing each variable camelCased and the end value as it would be in CSS.
 >